nop33/si/src/content/project/longterm-governance-network/index.md

       Pro-tip: liberally use emoticons as reactions - that way others get feedback even if you don't write a comment.

-      Please, fill out your account profile with at least your first name, a profile picture and a short bio.
-That makes it easier to get a feel for who’s who.
+      Introduce yourself in the [introductions stream](https://longtermgov.zulipchat.com/#narrow/stream/285784-introductions) to make it easier to get a feel for who’s who.
     title: Zulip
 card:
   title: ""